AIVirtualDoctor/nft-lending-sdk-docs/contracts/rent-nft.md

 {% endcode %}

 {% hint style="info" %}
-Make sure to add this above data into following function as lend, rent, stop lend, stop rent and claim collateral and rent.
+Make sure to add the above data into the following functions such as to lend, rent, stop lending, stop renting, and claim collateral or rent.

 {% endhint %}